Microbiology Certification - M, MB (ASCP)

 A variety of exam preparation resources are available through the ASCP and online study resources.
 Below are lists of exam prep materials for M(ASCP) and MB(ASCP) certification exams offered through the ASCP Board of Certification (BOC) as well as other web-based self-study resources.

 Microbiology M(ASCP) Certification Exam Preparation

 - ASCP: This PDF content guideline outlines the subtest content, descriptions, and exam percentages for microbiology (M) certification seekers.
-The five subtest areas include bacteria, fungi and actinomycetes, parasites, mycobacteria, viruses and other organisms, and laboratory operations.
+The four subtest areas include preanalytic procedures; analytic procedures for bacteriology; analytic procedures for mycobacteriology; virology, parasitology, and mycology; and laboratory operations.
 The M(ASCP) exam consists of 100 multiple-choice questions in a computer adaptive testing format, which means the level of question difficulty increases in relation to the number of correct answers given.

 - Quizlet: An online flashcard resource, Quizlet features open-source sets of vocabulary flashcards created by students and instructors.
 This free resource helps students learn microbiology vocabulary through rote memorization, writing, spelling, listening, and matching activities.